 In 1991 the theatre and all of the 3.5 acre land was purchased by Sharon Resident and Board President Marilyn Reagan and Salisbury resident Nelson Slater.
 The theatre remained closed from 1991-1994.
 In 1994 Clockwork Tower from Manhattan bought the Playhouse and created SHARON STAGE.

 In 1995 the new group led by Michael Gill, an independent producer shepherded the company.
-This group came with heavy hitters from the Broadway Community as board members.
-It included press representatives from “Miss Saigon, Les Miserables and Phantom of the Opera.
+This group came with heavy hitters from the Broadway Community as board members including Broadway press representative Merle Frimark.
+This team came from the Broadway companies of “Miss Saigon, Les Miserables and Phantom of the Opera.
 Through these connections came a big upgrade.
 The Jujamcyn organization was refurbishing the Virginia Theatre on Broadway and offered Michael Gill the seats they were removing.
 Sharon Stage produced in the Playhouse for two seasons.

 The theatre once again went dark in 1997.
 In 1998 the Westchester based Yorktown Theater Co headed by Kevin J. Kearins leased the theatre to produce a 5 show musical season.